bayesianempirimancer/pyDMBD/README.md

       [A,B,invSigma_ww] ~ MatrixNormalDiagonalWishart()
       [C_k,D_k,invSigma_k_vv] ~ MatrixNormalWishart(), k=1...role_dims.sum()

-Using this factorization, posteriors are all conditionally conjugate and inference can be perfored using coordinate ascent updates on natural parameters.
+Using this factorization, posteriors are all conditionally conjugate and inference can be performed using coordinate ascent updates on natural parameters.
 A single learning rate with maximum value of 1 can also be used to implement stochastic vb ala Hoffman 2013.

 I recommend using lr = 0.5 in general or lr = mini_batch_size/total_number_of_minibatches.